ding-lab/somaticwrapper/README.md

 # somaticwrapper version 2.1 ##
 ### for HG38 ##

-Detect somatic variants from tumor and normal WXS or WGS data
+Detect coding somatic variants from tumor and normal WXS or WGS data

 ### Song Cao ###